Here are 50 books I recommend

 If you think a book looks even remotely interesting, buy it.

 Don’t even waste five seconds debating it.
-If you glean just one idea from the book, it makes it even more than worth the price.
-That idea could be the one that changes your life or simply challenges long-held beliefs you’ve always had.
+If you glean just one idea from the book, it makes it a worthwhile investment.
+That idea could be the one that changes your life or simply challenges long-held beliefs.
 And those moments are invaluable to your development.

 I’ve divided my book recommendations into several sections: